evancresswell/DCA_ER_old/README.md

 ### In DCA_ER/er_images/ (location of Dockerfile)
 # 	$ sudo docker build -t ubuntu-er .

+# Make sure that you are not ssh or vpn connected
+#	$ sudo docker build --no-cache --rm -t erdca-muscle .

 ### In DCA_ER/ (where the .simg files must be stored)
 #	$ sudo docker tag <IMAGE ID> <REPO>:<TAG>
 #	$ sudo docker push evancresswell/<REPO>:<TAG>